Tran02Thi/API_TO_POSTGRESQL/README.md

 ```

 ## How To Run
+  Run with Makefile
+  ```
   I use Makefiles for all my projects to have a way to install and run them
-  ```
   Makefile:
         To compile each, run the following commands:
             To run container Postgresql with: